National Disability Voter Registration Week

 The REV UP Campaign coordinates National Disability Voter Registration Week (NDVRW) each year on the third week of July to increase the political power of people with disabilities while also engaging candidates and the media to recognize the disability community.
 REV UP stands for Register!
 Educate!
 Vote!
 Use your Power!

-Please take this brief (3 question) survey to help the REV UP Campaign plan National Disability Voter Registration Week (NDVRW) 2018.
+- Statement of Support for the REV UP Campaign and National Disability Voter Registration Week

 Partnerships with Local Libraries